jsierles/react-native-audio/README.md

 #### iOS-only fields

 Use `MeteringEnabled` boolean to enable audio metering.
-After enable `MeteringEnabled` following values available on progress of recording.
+The following values are available on the recording progress object.

 | Name | Related AVAudioRecorder parameter | Description |
 |------|-----------------------------------|-------------|
 |currentMetering| averagePowerForChannel | The current average power, in decibels, for the sound being recorded.
 A return value of 0 dB indicates full scale, or maximum power; a return value of -160 dB indicates minimum power (that is, near silence).
 If the signal provided to the audio recorder exceeds ±full scale, then the return value may exceed 0 (that is, it may enter the positive range).|
 |currentPeakMetering | peakPowerForChannel | The current peak power, in decibels, for the sound being recorded.
 A return value of 0 dB indicates full scale, or maximum power; a return value of -160 dB indicates minimum power (that is, near silence).
 If the signal provided to the audio recorder exceeds ±full scale, then the return value may exceed 0 (that is, it may enter the positive range).|

-To get metering values:
+For example:

 ```js
 AudioRecorder.onProgress = (data) => {